xBFreEnergy/xBFreE/docs/getting-started/getting-started.md

 ## **Collaboration**

 We are opened to any collaboration.
-If you want to implement any method developed by your lab we can help you.
-Also, if you are interested in including xBFreE in your divulgation program, we can help you to optimize the content and including it in our official documentation.
+If you want to implement any method developed by your lab, we can help you.
+Also, if you are interested in including xBFreE in your program, we can help you to optimize the content and include it in our official documentation.

 Feel free to contact us through our Google group (https://groups.google.com/x/xbfree) for more details...